JometheusPondo/RocketCars/README.md

 ## Performance
 The game is written performantly, and it should run over 300 FPS even on low end PCs.

-### PhysX Resimulation Overhead
+### PhysX Resimulation Overhead and
-Because Rocket Cars uses physics prediction, it must resimulate the physics engine (Unity's PhysX) during reconciliation.
+Because Rocket Cars uses physics prediction, it must resimulate the physics engine (Unity's 3D physics engine PhysX) during reconciliation.
 Unfortunately, PhysX is:

-- Not deterministic: leading to potential mispredictions (that shouldn't happen otherwise), especially at high ping.
 - Slow during resimulation: problematic for lower-end or mobile devices.
+- Not deterministic: leading to potential mispredictions that shouldn't happen otherwise, especially at high ping.

 Future improvement suggestion: Use a deterministic and CSP-ready third-party physics engine for better performance and accuracy.